nickrakovsky/docs/docs/api/companies.md

 * Type: String
 * Description: The type of companies to filter on.
 This is an exact match if provided.
-* Possible Values: Can be "carrier" or "customer"
+* Possible Values: Can be "carrier", "customer" or "both".
+This is required.

 ```
 curl -H "Authorization: Token [api_token]" https://[location_subdomain].datadocks.com/api/v1/companies?company_type=customer